There was a moth on her doorstep, its wings a fan of brown and cream.

 Casting the shoes aside, she ran.
-She ran fast as the wind, as the leopard runs.
 Stars tumbled out of the sky onto a flag.
 A group of men chanted and burnt the flag and the stars flew back up to where they had come from.

 She grabbed at the ash that fell and pulled it over her head.

 On the corner by the apartment a man was burning books.
-‘Murderer,’ she cried.
-The word bounced off the rubble and came back again.
+‘Murderer!’ she cried.
+The word bounced off the rubble, came back again.

 The door opened.
-The men became shadows, ash.
+The men became shadows and ash.

 Her mother hugged her tight.
-‘We do not belong here anymore, Shirin.
-We have become American.’
+‘We do not belong here any more, Shirin.
+Perhaps we have indeed become Amerikan.’